dylantullberg/ConsoleCapture/README.md

 To facilitate testing of various console logs and ensure that **ConsoleCapture** functions as expected, use the following sample HTML page.
 This page intentionally triggers different types of console logs, including Deprecation Warnings, Network Errors, CORS Errors, Info, and Debug logs.

+Feel free to use this site to test effortlessly: https://jsbin.com/terukaduna/edit?html,js,output

 ```html
 <!DOCTYPE html>
 <html>